littleosbook/littleosbook/user_mode.md

 the programs to be written in C, but compile them to flat binaries instead of ELF binaries.
 In C the layout of the generated code is more unpredictable and the entry point, `main`, might not be at offset 0 in the binary.
-One common way to work around this is to add a few assembly lines placed at offset 0 which calls `main`:
+One common way to work around this is to add a few assembly code lines placed at offset 0 which calls `main`:

 ~~~ {.nasm}